 Many people think our nation has gotten off track and veered away from what it once was.
 Some have said things such as, "It's not the way it used to be when I was younger."
 In an effort to understand how we have become what we are today and to get back to what we once were, many people are uncovering the old textbooks and manuscripts of the great founders of our nation... men like George Washington, James Madison, John Adams, Patrick Henry, George Mason, Benjamin Franklin, Samuel Adams, Thomas Jefferson and a long list of others.

 We are looking to these men to find out what they believed, what they intended and what their vision for America was, because if you can understand the beginning of a thing, you can understand it's purpose and destiny.
 We trust that you will find the answers to these questions and learn more about America's purpose and destiny than you ever imagined... and in turn, your own purpose and destiny, since you are a part of America.

 Many of our visitors are looking for quick facts about the Declaration of Independence, the Bill of Rights, George Washington or other Founding Fathers.
 But there is much more to Revolutionary War and Beyond than simple facts!

-We also have the last 7 copies of Opus Americana - a commemorative book made by a United States Marine.
+We also have the last few copies of Opus Americana - a commemorative book authored by a United States Marine.